Connection Is Medicine

 Lessons from the Longest Study on Happiness

 In 1938, Harvard University launched a study that is still running today.
-For more than 85 years, researchers have followed hundreds of participants — and later their children — tracking health, relationships, careers, and life satisfaction across entire lifespans.
-The Harvard Study of Adult Development remains one of the most comprehensive investigations into what actually makes a life fulfilling — not what we assume makes it fulfilling, but what the data, accumulated across decades, consistently points toward.
+For more than 85 years, researchers have followed hundreds of people, and eventually many of their children, tracking health, relationships, work, family, stress, satisfaction, and the quiet shape of entire lives.
+The Harvard Study of Adult Development has become one of the most important investigations into what actually makes a life fulfilling.
+Not what we chase.
+Not what culture sells.
+Not what we convince ourselves will finally make us whole.
+What the data keeps pointing back to, decade after decade.

 "The quality of your relationships is the strongest predictor of your health and happiness."